TeamMGE/GenomeBioinformaticsCourse/_episodes/22-COOII.md

 ~~~
 {. bash}

-Note that this step can again take a few minutes.
+Note that this step can again take a few (ca. 5-10) minutes.
 Finally, we need to visualise this tree (file with suffix “.treefile”).
 To do this, use Figtree, a common phylogeny visualisation software.
 Download it from https://github.com/rambaut/figtree/releases.
 Download the ”.zip” file for Windows, or the ”.dmg” file for Mac.
 Decompress and open it.
 If it does not work, you can use the online
 tool iTOL (https://itol.embl.de/):